drewgingerich/homelab/game-server/docs/log/240219-configure-pci-passthrough-for-gpu.md

-# Configure PCI passthrough for the GPU
+# Configure PCIe passthrough for the GPU

-PCI passthrough allows a GPU (and other devices) to be used directly from within a VM.
+PCIe passthrough allows IO devices like a GPU to be used directly by a VM, instead of the VM interacting with it through a software virtualization layer.
 This is imporant for performance-critical tasks like gaming.

 ## IOMMU setup